typesense/typesense-website/docs-site/content/guide/next-search-bar.md

 This guide will use [NextJS](https://nextjs.org/), a [React](https://react.dev/) framework for building full-stack web applications.

-Please ensure you have Docker installed on your machine before proceeding.
+Please ensure you have [Node.js](https://nodejs.org/en) and [Docker](https://docs.docker.com/get-docker/) installed on your machine before proceeding.
 You will need it to run a typesense server locally and load it with some data.
 This will be used as a backend for this project.
-You can install Docker by following the instructions on the [official Docker website](https://docs.docker.com/get-docker/)

 This guide will use a Linux environment, but you can adapt the commands to your operating system.